-Note: Stellar Data Recovery Free Edition for Mac allows free drive scanning, free scanned file previewing, and up to 1 GB of free file recovering.
+Note: Stellar Data Recovery Free Edition for Mac allows free drive scanning, free scanned file previewing, and up to 1 GB of free file recovery.
 To recover more files, activate the software.
 Also, the software comes with a 30-day money-back guarantee.

 It is a good practice to save all your files and back up your Mac periodically by using Time Machine to prevent any untoward data loss situation.
-Also, enable the AutoSave option in PowerPoint, Word, and Excel for Mac to a minimum frequency (say 1 minute) to save the file automatically.
+Also, ensure the AutoRecover option is enabled in PowerPoint, Word, and Excel for Mac.
+For Word and PowerPoint for Mac, set the AutoRecover frequency to an optimum value (say 1 minute).

-To recover unsaved Office for Mac files, you can use temp or AutoRecovery folder.
-You can use Terminal command to retrieve the folder but apply your technical expertise to prevent any error.
-To recover deleted Word, Excel, or PowerPoint files, you can always check the Trash folder.
-Also, to recover saved Office for Mac files lost due to accidental deletion, unintentional formatting, or corrupt storage device, leverage Stellar Data Recovery Free Edition for Mac.
+To recover unsaved Word document on Mac or other unsaved Office file, use the temporary or AutoRecovery folder.
+You can launch the Terminal command to retrieve the folder but apply your technical expertise to prevent any error.
+To recover lost Word Document on Mac or other deleted Office files, you can always check the Trash folder.
+In case of accidental Office file deletion, unintentional drive formatting, or corrupt storage device, leverage Stellar Data Recovery Free Edition for Mac to recover saved Office for Mac files.
 The software facilitates quick and easy recovery of the ‘Office for Mac’ files.

 Santosh is a technical writer with 10-year experience in writing.
 He writes troubleshooting blogs, articles, and other web content on a variety of topics, including data recovery, data security, and data backup.
 His hobbies include solving puzzles, gardening & painting.

 Stellar Data Recovery has the right Windows Recovery tool for all your data recoveryRead More